device-automation-bus/dab-adapter-cpp/readme.md

 auto mqtt = DAB::dabMQTTInterface ( bridge, <mqtt bridge ip address> );
 ```

-After creation of the interface we can then start handling messages by connecting to the the mqttBridge
+After creation of the interface we can then start handling messages by connecting to the mqttBridge

 ```c++
     mqtt.connect ();
 ```

-This method will spawn off a worker thread to handle incoming mqtt requests and pass appropriate requests to the dabClient object instantiated with associated deviceId during construction.
+This method will spawn a worker thread to handle incoming mqtt requests and pass appropriate requests to the dabClient object instantiated with associated deviceId during construction.

 Because all activity occurs within a worker thread, a wait method is supplied.
 This method will exit only after the mqttBridge closes the connetion or the mqtt.disconnect() method is called